 - Ask for and collect baskets and items for auction.

 - Prepare lists of suggested Companies to contact and whom not to contact

 - Prepare list of basket suggestion for band sections to choose from

 - Prepare a Bidder sheet for each basket/item

 - If basket donated isn’t packaged, get it auction ready

-- Prepare Auction program and have it printed at New Haven Printing
+- Prepare Auction program

 This Volunteer(s) would contact past sponsors and look for new sponsors for the band.
 This is just as important way to fund our band program.